Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Updates

-It is planned that this solution will be further developed and therefore further releases will be published.
+This solution will be further developed and therefore further releases will be published.
 With each release the following artifacts may change:

 - All Docker-Compose files